AUDITION, APPLICATION, TUITION & FEES

 - Enjoy evening faculty recitals and recreational/social activities.

-- Perform in end-of-session Student Gala Concerts held at the Nicholas Music Center.
+- Perform in end-of-session Student Gala Concerts held on campus.

 - Collegiate life – catch a preview of living on the campus of a major state university.